Before & Afters

 Every face is unique.
 Every scar is unique.
 Both deserve a tailored and personalized approach.

 For those struggling with acne, particularly those with deep, painful histories of severe scarring and discoloration, Dr. Emer provides a meticulous, multi-layered methodology that is found nowhere else in the world.
-A renowned scarring authority, Dr. Emer has an intention-driven, strategic approach to acne treatments: Each scar is treated individually based on its appearance and root cause.
+A renowned scarring authority, Dr. Emer has an intention-driven, strategic approach to Beverly Hills acne scar treatments: Each scar is treated individually based on its appearance and root cause.

 For lasting, dramatic improvements, scars are treated with a tailored combination of procedures prompted by your particular concerns.
 Dr. Emer draws upon numerous cutting-edge modalities as well as his own wealth of experience to create a personalized treatment plan that suits your unique condition and repairs every category of scars.